Realty Bites

 By Evelyn Battaglia |

-I want to leave my college dorm to rent my own apartment next semester.
+I'm looking to leave my college dorm to rent my own apartment in New York City next semester.
 I’ve been saving up and have a trust from a family member, which will total $100,000-$150,000 by the time I’m ready to move.
 As a student, I don't have a steady income.
 Will I have trouble qualifying for an apartment?

-As such, landlords may approach your situation in different ways—some could look at your overall financial situation and approve you as is.
+As such, landlords may approach your situation in different ways—some could consider your overall financial situation and approve you as is.

 But without a salary, your best bet is to find a guarantor, usually a parent or other relative who lives in the tri-state area.

-"Every landlord is different and some might be fine with the numbers but others want a guarantor no matter what," says Daniel Kandinov, an agent at Corcoran who helps smaller landlords and individual owners screen rental applicants.
+"Every landlord is different," said Daniel Kandinov, an agent at Corcoran who helps smaller landlords and individual owners screen rental applicants.
+"Some might be fine with the numbers but others want a guarantor no matter what."

 How does a guarantor work?

-According to Michael King, sales and leasing manager at NYC-based Mirador Real Estate, in the current market, landlords are asking for a guarantor to make 80 times the monthly rent annually in order to be approved so they can cover your rent and their own expenses, should you run into financial trouble.
+According to Kandinov, in the current market, landlords ask renters to find a guarantor who makes 80 times the monthly rent annually to be approved so they can cover your rent and their own expenses should you run into financial trouble.
 That can be a tough hurdle to clear.

-On the bright side, if you don't have anyone who can act as guarantor (or who can meet that threshold), King says more and more landlords are accepting institutional guarantors.
+On the bright side, if you don't have anyone who can act as a guarantor (or who can meet that threshold), more landlords accept institutional guarantors.

 Pro Tip: